 - Being smart means making the best possible move in a given situation, while being right means proving that you are right about something or doing something just because you are entitled to do it.

-- For example, if your partner makes a mistake with regards to something that you’ve warned them about in the past, being smart could entail helping them cope with their mistake in a manner that will encourage them to internalize it, while being right could involve simply saying “I told you so”.
+- For example, if your partner makes a mistake with regard to something that you’ve warned them about in the past, being smart could entail helping them cope with their mistake in a manner that will encourage them to internalize it, while being right could involve simply saying “I told you so”.

 - There are various advantages to prioritizing being smart over being right, including being able to pick your battles more wisely, becoming better at convincing others of your viewpoint, and becoming better at forming positive relationships with others.